Skip to content

 How to change

-President Biden made climate considerations a key pillar of his pre-election policy commitments, outlining an ambitious and progressive plan to define a US climate strategy.
+President Biden made climate considerations a key pillar of his pre-election policy commitments.
 Core to his approach was the recognition of climate change as an existential threat, and the positioning of climate policy not just as environmental policy, but also as a mechanism for economic stability and growth in the decades ahead.
 A recognition that without investment and innovation, the US economy risks becoming fundamentally disadvantaged by falling behind global peers in a key area of technological innovation, and one potentially core to its future prosperity.

 Having been sworn in as US President, Biden’s administration immediately enacted a number of executive orders aimed at tackling the climate crisis, including returning the US to the Paris Agreement.
 As part of the ‘Build Back Better’ plan, the Biden administration hopes to reinvent the US energy sector with a view to becoming the world leader in clean energy technology.
 The challenge is huge, but the plan should not be underestimated: like the UK and the EU, Biden is promising US net-zero emissions by 2050 and to electrify America’s transportation sector, installing a vast network of new car charging points, upgrading the grid and deploying utility-scale battery storage across the US.